About Hepburn

 Twin Rivers

 Hepburn joined the Twin Rivers group in February 2008.
 The group formed with the desire to build inter-municipal relationships and identify regional opportunities.
-It is comprised of council members and administrators from nine municipalities including: Duck Lake, Hepburn, Waldheim, Rosthern, Hague, Laird, RM of Rosthern No. 403, RM of Laird No. 404 and the RM of Duck Lake No. 463.
+It is comprised of council members and administrators from seven municipalities including: Duck Lake, Hepburn, Waldheim, Rosthern, Hague, RM of Rosthern No. 403, and the RM of Duck Lake No. 463.
 Twin Rivers is located in Central Saskatchewan in an area approximately 20 km southwest of Prince Albert and 40 km north of Saskatoon between the borders of the North and South Saskatchewan Rivers.

 Centennial